Openmesh-Network/xnode-manager/README.md

 ## XnodeOS Install

+> [!CAUTION]
+> THIS WILL OVERWRITE THE CURRENTLY INSTALLED OS AND ALL ITS DATA, INCLUDING ANY ATTACHED DRIVES!

 NixOS installation with custom XnodeOS configuration replacing an existing OS installation (e.g Ubuntu 24.04).
 Performs steps based on https://nixos.org/manual/nixos/stable/index.html#sec-installing-from-other-distro.
 This command should be run as root.
-THIS WILL OVERWRITE THE CURRENTLY INSTALLED OS AND ALL ITS DATA!

 XNODE_OWNER env var should be set when deploying in a open-port environment to prevent malicious actors from claiming your Xnode before you.